dmoisset/s5/rules/environment.md

 If provided with sufficient handholds, a creature with a climb speed can move along a wall at full speed, as can any creature that succeeds at a DC 15 Acrobatics or Athletics check.
-Creatures that fly via methods that require an atmosphere, such as wings or turbofans, can’t use their fly speeds in a vacuum; once they reenter an atmosphere, they can recover and get their bearings within 1d4 rounds, after which they can fly normally.
+Creatures that fly via methods that require an atmosphere, such as wings or turbofans, can't use their fly speeds in a vacuum; once they reenter an atmosphere, they can recover and get their bearings within 1d4 rounds, after which they can fly normally.
 Magical flight and methods of flight that provide their own thrust, such as maneuvering jets, are not affected.
 A character in a zero-gravity environment can lift and carry 10 times her normal amount.